 Our collection contains nearly 25,000 works of art.
 It is one of the largest museums in the United States.

-MCSO provides law enforcement services for the Circuit Court, GMI Airport, and the County Institutions, patrols the freeway and maintains the county jail.
+MCSO provides law enforcement services for the Circuit Court, Milwaukee Mitchell International Airport, and the County Institutions, patrols the freeway and maintains the county jail.

 Take a journey through the history of the Milwaukee Public Museum!
 Our outreach program brings the Museum to the community!